The Certificate III in Individual Support

 The current Qualifications and relevant Units of Competency have been placed on the SkillsIQ Online Feedback Forum to invite initial comments which can be taken into account when developing Draft 1 of the revised Training Package Products.
 This will provide the IRC with current feedback on which to base development of Draft 1 of the revised Training Package Products.

-In order to capture detailed feedback on the current versions of the Qualifications and specific Units of Competency that will be updated as a part of this project, the Qualifications and Units of Competency included in this project are currently available for comment on the SkillsIQ Online Feedback Forum until Friday, 23 October 2020
+In order to capture detailed feedback on the current versions of the Qualifications and specific Units of Competency that will be updated as a part of this project, the Qualifications and Units of Competency included in this project were available for comment on the SkillsIQ Online Feedback Forum until Friday, 23 October 2020

 Please note that these are the current versions of the Training Package Products and no changes have been made at this stage.
 The intent is to capture any initial feedback on the existing Qualifications and Units of Competency to inform the development of Draft 1 updated Training Package Products.